-To deliver our purpose of advancing a confident, well-governed, and secure New Zealand, we perform four core functions.
+To deliver our purpose of advancing an ambitious, resilient and well-governed New Zealand, we perform four core functions.

 Executive government advice and support – serving the Prime Minister and Cabinet

 Our Policy Advisory Group (PAG) provides free and frank advice to the Prime Minister, and on occasion to other Ministers, and leads policy initiatives if needed.

 The Cabinet Office acts as ‘Government secretariat’, providing impartial services to the Executive Council, Cabinet, and Cabinet committees.
 This includes processing submissions, preparing summaries, managing agendas, and recording decisions.

 It advises on constitutional, policy, and procedural matters, including relationships between the Executive, Governor-General, and Parliament; the appointing of Ministers and making of statutory appointments; and assisting the coordination of the legislation programme.

 The Cabinet Office acts as a channel of communication between the Governor-General and the Government.
 It provides advice and support to the Government (including any period of caretaker government) over the election and government formation period.